-Professor Schmidt, you head up the PSI Research Division Energy and Environment, and Professor Pautz, you oversee the Nuclear Energy and Safety Division.
+Professor Schmidt, you head up the PSI Energy and Environment Research Division, and Professor Pautz, you oversee the Nuclear Energy and Safety Research Division.
 What are the differences between your two fields of research, and what do they have in common?

-Thomas J. Schmidt: The Energy and Environment Division researches the production, conversion and storage of energy from renewable sources, as well as addressing the consequences our energy use has for the environment and atmosphere.
+Thomas J. Schmidt: The Energy and Environment Division does research on the production, conversion, and storage of energy from renewable sources, as well as addressing the consequences our energy use has for the environment and atmosphere.
 Our research does not cover nuclear energy, however.

 Andreas Pautz: That is our expertise.
-But we do have some common ground: we always work within the context of Switzerland's Energy Strategy 2050.
-During this transition phase, we both have important tasks to perform: the Energy and Environment Division needs to push forward with renewables, while we have to solve the problem of how to ensure nuclear power stations continue to operate safely up to 2040 – possibly even well beyond – and lastly, how to safely dispose of radioactive waste.
+But we do have some common ground: We always work within the context of Switzerland’s Energy Strategy 2050.
+During this transition phase, we both have important tasks to perform: The Energy and Environment Division needs to push forward with renewables, while we have to solve the problem of how to ensure that nuclear power stations continue to operate safely up into the 2040s – possibly even well beyond – and lastly, how to safely dispose of radioactive waste.
 We play our part in maintaining high safety standards throughout and minimising the nuclear legacies for future generations to deal with.

 So, you don’t see each other as rivals, championing different energy sources?

 Schmidt: Not at all.
 We work closely together and in doing so have to keep an eye on time scales when it’s time to replace one technology with a different one.